emmercm/www/src/blog/migrating-existing-repos-to-a-lerna-monorepo.md

 ## Migrating repositories

-First step was to make the new GitHub repository, [emmercm/metalsmith-plugins](https://github.com/emmercm/metalsmith-plugins).
+The First step was to make the new GitHub repository, [emmercm/metalsmith-plugins](https://github.com/emmercm/metalsmith-plugins).
 I granted [Renovate](https://www.mend.io/free-developer-tools/renovate/) permissions at time of creation.

 Next, we're going to need a temporary workspace for us to check out clean versions of every repository: